HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Push WCM Design Library

 The LiveSync Push WCM Design Library command syncs your WCM Design Library local files with the DX Server.
-The system watches for succeeding changes within the given `libraryPath` and the changes are immediately reflected in the DX server.
+The system watches for succeeding changes within the given `wcmLibraryPath` and the changes are immediately reflected in the DX server.

 -   **Command description**

     This command invokes the `livesync push-wcm-design-library` tool inside the DXClient.

-    First, this command pushes the local WCM Design Library (provided in `libraryPath`) to the DX Server with the WCM Design Library system name (provided in `libraryName`).
-The command then creates a file system watcher which looks out for any changes in the files or folders under `libraryPath` and immediately reflects those changes in the DX server.
+    First, this command pushes the local WCM Design Library (provided in `wcmLibraryPath`) to the DX Server with the WCM Design Library system name (provided in `wcmLibraryName`).
+The command then creates a file system watcher which looks out for any changes in the files or folders under `wcmLibraryPath` and immediately reflects those changes in the DX server.
 To stop watching, press **Ctrl + C**.

     ```shell
     dxclient livesync push-wcm-design-library